paparazzi/paparazzi/doc/sphinx/source/developer_guide/modules.rst

 Airframe defines allow you to set constant parameters at compile-time, but in some cases it would be easier if you could change these values during the flight.
 This is possible with the `settings <https://wiki.paparazziuav.org/wiki/Settings>`_ mechanism.
-Settings are defined in the module xml file.
+Settings are defined in the module XML file.
 Take for example ``conf/modules/cv_detect_color_orange.xml``:

 .. code-block:: xml